 Your management company can help your Board with handling community issues like violations and ensuring that scheduled meetings run as planned.

 3. Taking Your Time with Overdue Fees

 Your management company can also help your Board successfully collect any overdue fees.
 We understand that a Board is made up of volunteer community members that now must take on the responsibility of collecting money from their neighbors.
 Remember, letting one owner get away with paying late because you want to avoid confrontation with your neighbor is not fair to the other community members you represent.
 Let us play hardball for you, while you work to keep your community happy and successful.

 Failure to review your community financials or failing to truly understand them can be devastating for the community members relying on the Board.
 Your main goal is to invest your members’ hard-earned money into the community correctly and account for every single dollar spent.
 This can be a taxing task and working with a management team that specializes in community finance is a great way to stay on track without making any critical financial errors.
 SBB Community Management knows that most Board Members are not financial professionals; so we go out of our way to explain financial reports and general industry practices in financial record keeping so that Board Members are comfortable with their financial reports every month.

 Failing to stay on top of your Association’s insurance coverage could leave the Association open to huge expenses.
 Even if coverage is in place, be sure to know what it covers and what it doesn’t.
 Take the time to work with your management team to review your current D&O insurance policy, what it covers, and when it lapses.

 Get the Professional Help Your Board Needs Today, with SBB Community Management.

 Mistakes quickly add up for an Association Board.
 Don’t let your community suffer because you didn’t look to a professional for help.
 At SBB Community Management, we help your Board improve its community while also ensuring that the essentials are all taken care of.
-Get in touch with us today to find out more about our services in your area.
+Get in touch with us today to find out more about our HOA management services in your area in Texas.